Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management

 \subsubsection{Resilience Components}

-At first, we aim at comparing the proposed mechanisms in term of resilience and analyzing the individual components of resilience, i.e., absorption, adaption, recovery, and how the combine.
+At first, we aim at comparing the proposed mechanisms in term of resilience and analyzing the individual components of resilience, i.e., absorption, adaption, recovery, and how the combine.\\

 In the first set of simulations, we compare the performance of the four considered schemes in terms of resilience, i.e., $e^{(n)}$ as per \eqref{eq:f}, where $n\in\{1,\cdots,4\}$.
-Fig.~\ref{yRes_xOut_allM} shows three plots from the same data set, differing in the exact weightings $\lambda$.
+Fig.~\ref{yRes_xOut_allM} shows three plots from the same data set, differing in the exact weightings $\boldsymbol{\lambda}$ in \eqref{eq:f}.
 That is, Fig.~\ref{fig:yRes_xOut_allM_lambda_02_00_08} shows the resilience when the \emph{recovery} (time-to-recovery) is weighted most, i.e., systems where timely recovery is valued over all other aspects, over the channel outage probability.
-As expected, M1 and M2 provide the fastest recovery due to having the lowest complexity, however, this result does not capture the quality-of-adaption.
+As expected, M1 and M2 provide the fastest recovery due to inhabiting the lowest complexity, however, this result does not capture the quality-of-adaption.
 The resilience of M3 and M4 decreases with increasing outage probability.
 Interestingly, we observe a stabilization at approximately $15$\%, implying that this parameter has only slight impact on the calculation time of M3 and M4.
 In contrast, M2 and especially M1 are steadily decreasing with rising outage probability.
 This behavior comes due to the fact that M1's computation time is strongly coupled to the amount of users experiencing outages.